sourcebots/volunteer-docs/content/essential-knowledge/sponsors.md

 {{< figure src="/img/essential-knowledge/sponsors/uos.svg" title="University of Southampton Logo" width="200" >}}

-We are sponsored by the University of Southampton electronics and Computer Science Department, so that we can be a source of recruitment for potential STEM students, currently in their A-level/sixth-form years and looking at universities for electronics or computer science.
+We are sponsored by the University of Southampton Electronics and Computer Science Department so that we can be a source of recruitment for potential STEM students, currently in their A-level/sixth-form years and looking at universities for Electronics, Computer Science, or Engineering courses.

 ### [Farnell element14][farnell-website]